 2018年历史开奖记录 www.prfy.net Alan Ferguson (Chair)

-The Committee consists of five Non-Executive Directors.
+The Committee consists of four Non-Executive Directors.
 Alan Ferguson has held a number of senior finance director roles and is Chair of the Audit Committee of a FTSE 100 company and an AIM listed company.
 The Board considers each member of the Committee is independent within the definition of the Code and has relevant financial experience, as well as a broad and diverse spread of commercial experience, including competence in operating within the chemical industry.
 Such consideration provides the Board with assurance that the Committee has the appropriate skills, breadth and experience to ensure that it can be fully effective, and that it meets the Code requirements that at least one member has significant, recent and relevant financial experience and that the Committee as a whole is competent in the sector in which the Company operates.

 The Chair of the Board, Professor Layden (a Non-Executive Director), the Group Chief Executive, the Group Finance Director, the Group Financial Controller, the Vice President of Risk and Assurance, who leads the internal audit function, and representatives from the external and internal auditors attend the meetings by invitation.